What is PostgreSQL?

 A proven and powerful open-source database system

 What exactly is PostgreSQL database?
 Relational databases like PostgreSQL exist to help users organise data and understand the relationships between that data.
-PostgreSQL is an open-source relational database that is supported by 30 years of development, making it one of the most established relational databases available.
+PostgreSQL is an open-source relational database that’s supported by 30 years of development, making it one of the most established relational databases available.
 PostgreSQL owes its popularity with developers and administrators to its noteworthy flexibility and integrity.
-For instance, PostgreSQL supports both relational and non-relational querying and its open-source nature means that a dedicated community of more than 600 contributors constantly improves the database system.
+For instance, PostgreSQL supports both relational and non-relational querying, and its open-source nature means that a dedicated community of more than 600 contributors constantly improves the database system.

 Who uses PostgreSQL?

-Across a diverse range of fields, such as financial services, manufacturing, retail and logistics, PostgreSQL is a crucial database solution that helps developers maintain the integrity of their data, more easily manage workloads of all sizes and scale as needed.
+Across a diverse range of fields, such as financial services, manufacturing, retail, and logistics, PostgreSQL is a crucial database solution that helps developers maintain the integrity of their data, more easily manage workloads of all sizes, and scale as needed.

 Why use PostgreSQL?

 Because PostgreSQL is robust, secure, extensible—and because it has a rich ecosystem of available tools—developers use PostgreSQL for a variety of use cases.
 The software is designed to be compatible with all major operating systems, including Linux, Windows, and Macintosh, and it supports text, images, sounds, and video, making it a popular database for people and companies with diverse needs.
 PostgreSQL is widely regarded as developers’ favorite database technology behind only MySQL.